NBO Studies & Publications and Research in Progress

 Participants were limited to mothers who had initiated breastfeeding for their babies but who, after discharge, were concerned about breastfeeding and childcare because their babies did not suck well.
 The mothers had experienced either normal spontaneous or vacuum extraction delivery.
 Their neonates adapted normally after birth and remained healthy.
 Each participant provided informed consent prior to the study.
 Of the 16 pairs of infants and parents who were approached, 11 pairs agreed to participate; however, several fathers could not attend the NBO sessions because they were busy.
 Consequently, the participants consisted of 5 groups of infants with both parents and 6 pairs of infants and mothers only.
 Overall, participation in the NBO provided an opportunity for parents to establish closer ties with their infants, boosted their confidence as parents, and provided an opportunity to learn more about their infants.
 It also enhanced their relationship and confidence in the NBO clinician.

-Some NBO-related Articles, Chapters and Books (beginning with older references)
+IV.
+Some NBO-related Articles, Chapters and Books (beginning with oldest references)

 Brazelton, T. B. (1973).
 Neonatal Behavioral Assessment Scale.
 Clinics in Developmental Medicine, No. 50.
 London: Wm.Heinemann Medical Books; Philadelphia: J. P. Lippincott.